Efficient Contextual LLM Cascades through Budget-Constrained Policy Learning

 \section{Proposed Framework: TREACLE}

-To solve this problem, we propose the \alg framework, depicted in \cref{fig:overview}.
-Let the possible combinations of language models and prompts be denoted by $\{ \LMPP_1, \LMPP_2, \ldots, \LMPP_K \}$, where $K \leq mp$.
-When a new question $Q_i$ arrives, \alg starts by selecting a model $\LM \in \mathcal{M}$ and choosing an associated prompt $P \in \mathcal{P}$ to generate a response, denoted as $\hat{O}_i = \LM(Q_i,P)$. \alg returns this as the final response $\hat{Y}_i$ for this question if it has a high degree of confidence in its correctness, and deducts the cost of the question and its response from the total budget $B$.
+We propose the \alg framework, depicted in \Cref{fig:overview}.
+Let the possible unique combinations of language models and prompts be denoted by $\{ \LMPP_1, \LMPP_2, \ldots, \LMPP_K \}$, where $K \leq mp$.
+When a new question $Q_i$ arrives, \alg starts by selecting a model $\LM \in \mathcal{M}$ and choosing an associated prompt $P \in \mathcal{P}$ to generate a response, denoted as $\hat{O}_i = \LM(P(Q_i))$. \alg returns this as the final response $\hat{Y}_i$ for this question if it has a high degree of confidence in its correctness, and deducts the cost of the question and its response from the total budget $B$.
 Otherwise, \alg can select another LLM $M$ and prompt $P$ (whose choice may be informed by the result of all previously chosen models, prompts, and their responses) and re-query.
 This iterative process continues until \alg returns a final response (based on its learned policy). \alg then proceeds to the next question with the remaining budget and repeats the process, until all questions have been answered or there is no remaining budget.
-We use the terminology that one ``question'' may have multiple ``re-queries'' to different LLMs.

-We model the problem as a Markov decision process, consisting of a set of states $\mathcal{S}$ and a set of actions $\mathcal{A}$.
-When a question arrives, the process is in a certain state $s$, and the decision maker may choose any action $a$ that is available in that state $s$.
-After an action is taken, the process responds by moving to a new state $s^{\prime}$, giving the decision maker a corresponding reward $R_a\left(s, s^{\prime}\right)$.
+We model the problem as a Markov decision process as described in \Cref{sec:problem}.